 You can safely say that a blogging platform is some CMS (Content Management System) since it enables you to easily manage your content once you have your blog up and running.

-How to choose a blogging platform
+How to choose a blog site

 At this stage, you’ll need to determine the blog management platform/tool you want to use.